Book Now

 Three day hike in the Himalayan mountains – fully supported by professional guides and sherpas to carry bags.
 Watch the sunrise over the famous Annapurna and Machapuchare peaks from Poon Hill and experience local life in rural Nepal as we walk through cloud forest and cross Gurkha bridges high above rivers.

-Includes transport in private jeeps at the start and end, accommodation, food and water in “tea houses” and some of the most memorable views ever!
+Includes 2 nights accommodation in the mountains, food and water, transport in private jeeps to reach the start and to travel back from the end of the trek, and some of the most memorable views ever!

 You do not need previous experience but should be happy to walk for 5-6 hours per day.
 We use well maintained paths, have frequent breaks and walk at a slow pace so the group stays together and everyone enjoys this once-in-a-lifetime experience.

 Anyone not wanting to do the trek is welcome to have a relaxing weekend around Pokhara instead.
-Enjoy a boat trip on the lake, mooch around the shops, sample the local coffee in one of the many cafes overlooking the lake and mountains or go for a spa treatment.
+Enjoy a boat trip on the lake, mooch around the shops, sample the local coffee in one of the many cafes overlooking the lake and mountains, go paragliding or bungee jumping or go for a spa treatment.
 There’s plenty to choose from!

 Comprehensive orientation in Nepal